 - Cross-pollination results in a loss of pollen grains.

-- There may some chances that unwanted characteristics add to a flower.
+- There may get some chances that unwanted characteristics incorporate into a flower.

-- Strongly depends upon the external factors like wind, water and insects for the pollination.
+- Strongly depends upon external factors like wind, water and insects for pollination.

 The process of pollination includes the following steps: